 A single bug in your car is often not a cause for concern, and you can simply remove it with a napkin.
 But consistent pests in the car – or an infestation of one type of pest – indicates a much larger problem.
 If you find your car overrun with ants, cockroaches, carpet beetles, or other insects, professional pest control can help you exterminate them.

-A single-vehicle pest control treatment can cost anywhere from $100-$250 depending on the type of treatment needed.
+A single-vehicle pest control treatment can cost anywhere from $295* and higher depending on the type of vehicle and treatment needed.

 Many reputable pest control companies will include your vehicles in your home plan if you request it.